Skip to main content

 Phase 3: Evaluate and Choose the Right Candidate

-Structure Interviews to Reduce Cognitive Biases
+Structure Interviews to Reduce Cognitive Bias

-- Train managers in behavioural interviews
+• Train managers in behavioural interviews

-- Involve multiple evaluators with different perspectives (panel interview)
+• Involve multiple evaluators with different perspectives (panel interview)

-Make the Decision and Make the Offer
+Make the Decision and Formulate the Offer

-- Start date and probationary period duration
+• Start date and probation period duration

-This step marks a crucial transition: from the selection process to the legal formalisation of the employment contract.
+This step marks a crucial transition: from the selection process to the formalisation of the employment contract.

 ---